Home Body Atlas Muscles Sternocleidomastoid Detail

 Common Injuries & Conditions

-CN XI Palsy Affecting SCM
+CN XI Palsy from SCM Division

 This website uses cookies to enhance your browsing experience and ensure the site functions properly.
 By continuing to use this site, you acknowledge and accept our use of cookies.